cogentor/cogentor/README.md

 I'm a Software Engineer in New York City and work for [Cogent Security](https://www.cogent.com/).
+My team and I are building the ultimate cybersecurity platform for enterprises and other large organizations.